willfinnigan/buyable_molecules/README.md

 Run create_db.py to create the database (will take a long to time to run)

 Run buyable_molecules.substructure_search(smarts, vendors=[]) to perform a substructure search.
 Optionally filter by vendor.
+This function takes about 5 minutes on my 2015 macbookpro.

 Rdkit fingerprints are returned with the substructure search.